Structure and generation of crossing-critical graphs: Introduction

-\subparagraph*{Paper organization.} After giving the definitions and preliminary results about crossing-critical graphs in Section~\ref{sec:drawing-crossing}, we show a new structural characterisation of plane graphs of bounded path-width which forms the cornerstone of our paper in Section~\ref{sec:struc-tiles}.
-Then, in Section~\ref{sec:shorten-band}, we deal with the structure and reductions\,/\,expansions of crossing-critical graphs, presenting our main results.
+We start with definitions and preliminary results about crossing-critical graphs in Section~\ref{sec:prelim}.
+In Section~\ref{sec:struc-tiles}, we focus on the structure of plane graphs of bounded path-width, showing the existence of a long band or fan.
+Then, in Section~\ref{sec:shorten-band}, we introduce the reduction and expansion operations on bands and argue that they preserve crossing-criticality.
+Next, we combine the results to give the structural theorem in Section~\ref{sec:main} and the algorithm for generating the crossing-critical graphs in Section~\ref{sec:alg}.
 Some final remarks are presented~in~Section~\ref{sec:conclusion}.